daenis-dev/bizhub-ui/README.md

 ### Overview

 Checkers provides a free suite of easy to use antivirus software services over the web.
-The initial product offering allows the user to track up to fifty immutable files.
+The initial product offering allows the user to backup up to ten gigabytes of files.

 This repository is used to manage changes to the UI codebase.
 Navigate to the [demo project repository](https://github.com/daenis-dev/checkers-antivirus-demo) for setup instructions, API documentation and additional project notes.